monolabsdev/desktop-copilot/README.md

 | Regenerate last response | `Ctrl+Shift+R` |
 | Input history | `Up / Down` (caret at start/end) |

+Shortcuts are editable in Preferences: click a field and press keys to set it.
+Backspace clears the field (empty disables).
+On macOS, some combos are reserved by the system (Cmd+Space for Spotlight, Ctrl+Space for input sources).

 ## Chat commands

 | Command | Description |